-FROM the mountains, to the Murray, to the Murrumbidgee, we've got the best driving roads of North East Victoria and the Southern Riverina covered.
+FROM the mountains to the Murray to the Murrumbidgee, we've got the best touring/drivers' roads of North East Victoria and the Southern Riverina region of New South Wales covered.

 Thousands of kilometres of interesting roads crisscross Australia's premier inland playground which has all the essential ingredients for the perfect road trip - stunning, ever-changing scenery, incredible attractions, welcoming cities, towns, and villages, and great, uncrowded, driving roads.

 So, what are you waiting for?
 Fill your tank and start exploring.
-(Picture: Great Alpine Road, Josie Withers)
+Picture: Destination NSW

 MOTORING journalist Bill Buys takes a light-hearted look at a sometimes crazy world of motoring - and other strange and wonderful stuff from around the world, nationally, state wide, and even right here in North East Victoria and the Southern Riverina region of New South Wales . . . more

 ONE of the great road trips in Australia for your travel bucket list must be the Great Alpine Road.
 It is up there with the best of them but in our eyes, it is the best of them.
 It is a driver’s road that ‘comes with the lot’.
-(Robert Blackburn photo (right) is a section of the Great Alpine Road following the course of the Tambo River
+(Josie Withers photo - right) is a section of the Great Alpine Road between Harrietville and Mount Hotham

 C546, or the Great River Road, is one of Australia’s great drivers' and riders’ roads.
 It is a cracker.
 It snakes its way almost its entire 156 kilometre length from Albury-Wodonga to Corryong following the route of the Murray River which separates New South Wales from Victoria.